Christina890/christine-onyango/Test-Charter.md

 #### Bugs

-Tooltips should automatically close when a user navigates to a different screen or after a few seconds
+Tooltips should automatically close when a user navigates to a different screen or after a few seconds Tooltips look like warnings as opposed to suggestions/tips

 ### Charter 004 - Add Expenditure